rapid7/insightconnect-plugins/plugins/cisco_firepower_management_center/help.md

 ## Troubleshooting

-* The certificate authentication is used solely in two actions, namely: `Add Scan Result` and `Bulk Add Scan Result`.
+The certificate authentication is used solely in two actions, namely: `Add Scan Result` and `Bulk Add Scan Result`.
 Please remember, that the data entered into the certificate input field in the connection is required to be a base-64 encoded PKCS12 certificate file, exported from the Firepower Management Center server.
-The passphrase is a password created during the PKCS12 certificate file export.
-* `SSL Verify` field is used by all other actions (i.e. excluding `Add Scan Result` and `Bulk Add Scan Result`), for SSL certificate verification.
+The passphrase is a password created during the PKCS12 certificate file export.`SSL Verify` field is used by all other actions (i.e. excluding `Add Scan Result` and `Bulk Add Scan Result`), for SSL certificate verification.
 If the certificate is self-signed then SSL Verify should be set to `False` for those actions.

 # Version History

+* 2.1.3 - Bumped 'cryptography' | SDK Bump to 6.1.2
 * 2.1.2 - `Block URL Policy` - Refactor the action to use local API calls | Remove vulnerable dependencies
 * 2.1.1 - Updated to latest SDK version | Fixed issue related to pagination
 * 2.1.0 - `Check if Address in Group`: Extended search for manually added literals | Added new output field `literal_objects`